gasvaktin/gasvaktin/README.md

 #### Stations

 In the beginning of 2018 Skeljungur rebranded its remaining stations to Orkan, there are no fuel stations operating under the Skeljungur brand anymore.
 Also, it seems the Orkan X brand is no more too, with the last Orkan X station being rebranded to Orkan in either late 2019 or beginning of 2020.
-Skeljungur bought Dælan in 2020-11 and started rebranding the stations to Orkan stations in 2021-09 and finished rebranding the last station in 2021-11.
+Skeljungur bought Dælan in 2020-11 ([previously owned by N1](https://twitter.com/gasvaktin/status/1082985305278464000)) and started rebranding the stations to Orkan stations in 2021-09 and finished rebranding the last station in 2021-11.

 List of stations for Orkan can be seen [here](https://www.orkan.is/orkan/orkustodvar/).